Personal Loans

 What you'll learn: If you should consider consolidating debt

-EXPECTED READ TIME:7 MINUTES
+EXPECTED READ TIME:9 MINUTES

-What is Debt Consolidation?
+What Is Debt Consolidation?

-Debt consolidation is combining multiple debts into a single debt, usually by way of a new loan.
-This allows you to make one monthly payment for all of your debts.
+Debt consolidation is combining multiple debts into a single debt.
+Usually, this is done by taking out a new loan at a lower interest rate and using it to pay off your other debts.
 The goals of any form of debt consolidation are to lower the amount of interest you pay on your debt and, ideally, reduce your monthly payments.

 How Does Debt Consolidation Work?